andriish/JADE/jadesoft/README.md

  - `util2016`  The sources for the utilities
       - `ccal`
-      - `mcgen`  Copied as is.
-The MC generation with the old generators should be obsolete now.
+      - `mcgen`  The codes for old MC generats.
-      - `Scripts`
       - `zread`

  - `CMakeLists.txt` CMake script for the compilation